-One of the most common repetitive stress injuries for CrossFitters is planter fasciitis.
+One of the most common repetitive stress injuries for CrossFitters is plantar fasciitis.
 In nutshell, this an inflammation and degeneration of a thick band of tissue that connects the heel bone to the toes.
-It is extremely common among those who spends a lot of time on their feet – about 3 million people each year in the U.S. develop planter fasciitis - but the percentage of athletes with this condition is much higher than non-athletes.
+It is extremely common among those who spends a lot of time on their feet – about 3 million people each year in the U.S. develop plantar fasciitis - but the percentage of athletes with this condition is much higher than non-athletes.

 Dr. Christopher Sakowski is an orthopedic surgeon in the Dallas-Fort Worth area who specializes on treating conditions of the ankle and foot.
 He is also on the referral line of Texas Health Spine & Orthopedic Center.
-Dr. Sakowski outlines the most common causes of planter fasciitis.
+Dr. Sakowski outlines the most common causes of plantar fasciitis.

 "It is thought to arise from a biomechanical issue," he said.
 "Repetitive microtrauma in the region of the plantar fascia (heel of the foot) causes a degeneration of the fibers at the attachment to the calcaneus – the connecting tissues between the heel and toes.